-If you are a current clinic client please know that we appreciate your business and hope to continue providing your cat or dog high quality, low-to-moderate cost veterinary care.
-There are many qualities that make our clinic unique, but one quality that we are very proud of is the ability to help those in our community who are facing financial hardship and providing subsidized or no cost services to help keep their pets healthy and remaining a part of their family.
+If you are a current clinic client please know that we appreciate your business and hope to continue providing your cat or dog with high-quality, low-to-moderate-cost veterinary care.
+There are many qualities that make our clinic unique, but one quality that we are very proud of is the ability to help those in our community who are facing financial hardship and provide subsidized or no-cost services to help keep their pets healthy and remain a part of their family.

-Humane Society of Manatee County Veterinary Clinic is open to the public by appointment and offers high quality, low-to-moderate cost veterinary care for cats and dogs in Manatee County and surrounding counties.
+The Humane Society of Manatee County Veterinary Clinic is open to the public by appointment and offers high-quality, low-to-moderate-cost veterinary care for cats and dogs in Manatee County and surrounding counties.
 The veterinary clinic, located at 2415 14th Street West in Bradenton, offers a full range of veterinary services.
-The clinic is open six (6) days a week (Mon – Fri 8 a.m. – 5 p.m. and Sat 8 a.m. – 4:30 p.m.) for wellness appointments, vaccines and spay and neuter surgery.
+The clinic is open six (6) days a week (Mon – Fri 8 a.m. – 5 p.m. and Sat 8 a.m. – 2 p.m.) for wellness appointments, vaccines, and spay and neuter surgery.

-Several times each year, Humane Society of Manatee County receives grant funding that allows us the opportunity to offer low cost and no cost surgeries to the public.
-Call 941-747-8808 Option #1 to speak with a Customer Service Representative or email firstname.lastname@example.org to get information about available funding and scheduling an appointment.
+Several times each year, the Humane Society of Manatee County receives grant funding that allows us the opportunity to offer low-cost and no-cost surgeries to the public.
+Call 941-747-8808 Option #1 to speak with a Customer Service Representative or email email@example.com to get information about the available funding and scheduling an appointment.

 Spay and neuter surgeries are veterinary procedures that require minimal hospitalization and yet offer lifetime medical and behavioral benefits for the animal.

 The health benefits related to spaying and neutering your animal can also help reduce the cost of your animal’s veterinary care.
 Fixed animals are less prone to a variety of diseases and spaying and neutering your pet costs less than raising a litter of kittens or puppies.
-Spay and neuter surgeries are same day service, you drop off your companion animal in the morning 8 a.m. – 8:30 a.m. and return same day after 4 p.m. for discharge.
+Spay and neuter surgeries are same-day services, you drop off your companion animal in the morning 8 a.m. – 8:30 a.m. and return the same day after 4 p.m. for discharge.

-Humane Society of Manatee County Veterinary Clinic is open to the public, offers low-to-moderate cost vaccinations and vaccine packages six (6) days a week by appointment and offers walk-in vaccine clinics (no appointment necessary) the second and fourth Saturday of every month.
+Humane Society of Manatee County Veterinary Clinic is open to the public, and offers low-to-moderate cost vaccinations and vaccine packages six (6) days a week by appointment.

 The cost of prevention is often a fraction of the cost of treating a disease or problem once it has become more advanced, and early diagnosis and treatment of developing problems or diseases can increase the likelihood of successful outcomes.

 Preventive healthcare involves a multi-faceted approach that includes veterinary evaluation of your pet’s overall health and risks of disease or other health problems.
-Our staff veterinarians will review everything from your pet’s posture, behavior, weight fluctuations, onsite laboratory results and examine ears, eyes and overall physical condition of your pet for any possible concerns.
+Our staff veterinarians will review everything from your pet’s posture, behavior, weight fluctuations, and onsite laboratory results and examine the ears, eyes, and overall physical condition of your pet for any possible concerns.